-To date, there is no evidence to suggest that popping a person’s own joints has negative effects, only a slight increase in range of motion.
+To date, there is no evidence to suggest that popping a person’s own joints has negative effects, only a slight increase in

 When talking about popping joints, professionals differentiate between a person physically popping their own joints and condition-related popping.

 If there is pain, swelling, limited range of motion, or a history of injury, the popping could have some links to a more serious health condition.